morinted/plover_theory/sounds/the-letter-v.md

 Find steno outlines that will write these English sentences, including punctuation.

-I covet your oven.
-I want to have it and when I do and will warm my rat with it.

 1. Have you ever wanted to travel the world?
 2. I very much want to be on TV tomorrow when I am at the fair.
 3. Everybody, shut up!